motion/orbit/README.md

   /use-store          # used for all our stores, automatically tracks changes /gloss              # our sweet CSS-in-JS solution /ui                 # lower level pure UI kit, built with gloss

+/services
+  /api              # search / registry updating endpoints for publishing apps /registry         # verdaccio registry (basically our own npm registry) so we have an index of all orbit apps published
 ```

 ## using the monorepo